VanshikaMehta18/Handwritten_digit_recognition-on-MNIST-data-using-TF/README.md

 **Performance**
 The model achieves 97%+ accuracy on the MNIST test dataset.
 The performance can be further improved with hyperparameter tuning or by experimenting with more advanced architectures.

-**License**
-This project is licensed under the MIT License - see the LICENSE file for details